 - Empowerment, and sometimes the survival, of marginalized or undocumented sectors of the population who are denied financial services because they live in refugee camps in destitution or live on the street with no government issued ID to set up bank accounts.
 We have seen this first hand in Jordan and Turkey;

 - Financial freedom for women, especially those who are denied banking services because of social, political, economic or geographical circumstances, for example, because they live in repressive societies where women cannot receive banking services or are victims of human trafficking whose ID is confiscated by traffickers;

 - Ability to quickly and easily transfer value to hundreds of thousands of volunteers who work with international aid organizations around the world in times of crisis when traditional financial institutions are shut down (or destroyed) such as during a terrorist attack, a tsunami, or an earthquake.
-This is a serious concern that is ever present in the counter-terrorism field in which we work; and
+This is a serious concern that is ever present in the counter-terrorism field; and

 - To provide financial inclusion to First Nations across Canada who are unbanked because they lack permanent residences (are homeless or live in halfway houses) to set up bank accounts or there are no bank branches within proximity to them.
-We know this is the case because some of them are the pro bono clients of our firm.
+I have pro bono clients who face this daily.

-Obviously, the humanitarian case studies, above, are unique to the experiences of the lawyers at our firm but nonetheless present real problems that one day could be mitigated against with distributed ledger tech and digital currencies.
+Obviously, the case studies above to advance humanity or law and justice are unique to my experiences as a financial crime lawyer but nonetheless they present real problems that one day could be solved with distributed ledger tech and digital currencies.